arthur-albuquerque/ARICOCAD_nma/README.md

     *Vuorre M, Curley JP.
 Curating Research Assets: A Tutorial on the Git Version Control System.
 Advances in Methods and Practices in Psychological Science 2018;1:219–36.* [https://doi.org/10.1177%2F2515245918754826](https://doi.org/10.1177%2F2515245918754826)

-       After cloning this repository, open the `toci_sari_bari.Rproj` file and you will be able to run all files.
+       After cloning this repository, open the `ARICOCAD_nma.Rproj` file and you will be able to run all files.

 2. Bayesian models were fitted with the R package [multinmma](https://dmphillippo.github.io/multinma/) in this folder.